kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/notes.md

 **A short disclaimer:**

 The authors have some experience with HPC systems, private and public clouds.
-By no measure are they experts and this are just some insights after a lot of time spent in this often conflicting fields.
+By no measure are they experts and these are just some insights after a lot of time spent in these often conflicting fields.
 @@

 ## Why do HPC and cloud computing exist as separate entities instead of being a unified concept?